etolbakov/excalidocker-rs/README.md

 0. Download the latest artifact from [releases](https://github.com/etolbakov/excalidocker-rs/releases) and ungzip it.

 > **Note**
-> At the moment only darwin is supported.
+> At the moment only Darwin OS is supported.

 To get the `help` menu use:
 ```sh